flowers

 There are two main types worth knowing.
 Cassia cinnamon is the most common variety found in stores, particularly in the US.

 It has a bold flavor but contains higher levels of coumarin, which can be harmful in large amounts.
-Ceylon cinnamon, known as true cinnamon, has a milder and sweeter taste with much lower coumarin levels, making it safer for regular use.
+Ceylon cinnamon, also known as true cinnamon, has a milder, sweeter taste and much lower coumarin levels, making it safer for regular use.

 Both types have similar calorie content, but Ceylon is generally the better choice for daily consumption.